Am I Overreacting for Denying My Son Pricey Sneakers?

 Original Post

-I (40F) have been facing a dilemma with my 16-year-old son Robert.
+I (40F) have been facing a dilemma with my 16-year-old son, Robert.
 He recently expressed a strong desire to buy a pair of designer sneakers that cost nearly half of my monthly rent.

 I found this purchase to be unreasonable given our budget constraints.
-However, Robert insists that these sneakers reflect his personal style and feels I'm trying to control his choices.
+However, Robert insists that these sneakers reflect his personal style and feels that I'm trying to control his choices.

 For background, we've always encouraged Robert to express himself through his fashion choices, but this particular expense seemed excessive to me.
 I attempted to discuss the matter calmly with him, pointing out the financial impact and suggesting more affordable alternatives, but he became defensive and adamant about his decision.